 Salt Lake City, UT 84114-6741

-The Associate Clinical Mental Health Counselor (ACMHC) is the first level of licensure in Texas.
+The Associate Clinical Mental Health Counselor (ACMHC) is the first level of licensure in Utah.
 To be eligible to apply for the second level of licensure, Clinical Mental Health Counselor (CMHC), additional supervised clinical experience hours and passing scores on exams are required.
 For information on how to upgrade your Associate Clinical Mental Health Counselor (ACMHC) to Clinical Mental Health Counselor (CMHC) review the Board’s website.

 State Agency Contact Information: